 Modifying your ArcGIS QuickCapture project with the JSON editor

 The visual editor mode in QuickCapture designer lets you easily configure your project.
 While we are expanding the features of QuickCapture designer every week, there are a handful of things that cannot be done visually.
-For example, you cannot define exclusivity groups visually yet.
+For example, you cannot define the minimum horizontal accuracy threshold required to capture data.
 For that, you can use the JSON Editor.

 To open the JSON Editor, click on the JSON Editor button located in the top bar, to the left of the gear icon.

 You will want to be careful when editing the project JSON, making sure you edit the right properties, with the right syntax.
 If you are not familiar with the JSON syntax, I suggest you read this JSON Tutorial.

 In the JSON Editor, scroll down until you find the preferences section.